-Luoyang benefits from a great location in central China meaning nothing is off limits.
-There is a small airport a few km north of the city with daily flights to Beijing and a few other Chinese destinations, but Luoyang is best served by its two train stations (central and Longmen).
+Luoyang benefits from a great location in central China meaning nothing is off-limits.
+There is a small airport a few kilometres north of the city with daily flights to Beijing.
+However, Luoyang is best served by its two train stations (Longmen Station and Luoyang Railway Station).

-You can reach Beijing in under four hours by fast rain, Shanghai in five hours and even Hong Kong in eight hours (well, Shenzhen and you will cross the border by bus).
+You can reach Beijing in under four hours by fast train.
+Shanghai is five hours away and even Hong Kong is only eight hours by rail.

-Tickets are cheap (an example fare from Beijing to Luoyang is 300RMB for a 2nd class seat) and the trains are modern and comfortable.
+Tickets are cheap and the trains are modern and comfortable.
 If you want to save money on accommodation, simply book the overnight trains and travel in comfort, waking up at your destination.

-For more information on train travel, see my in depth article covering all you need to know about taking the train in China.
+For more information on train travel, see my article covering all you need to know about taking the train in China.

 Getting to the grottoes: